Omarama: Aviemore statistical area

-Agriculture
+Economy

 Although traditionally sheep country, Omarama area farms, along with those within the rest of the Mackenzie Basin, have rapidly converted to predominantly dairy farming, due to falling sheep meat and wool prices, and the recent boom in dairy product earnings.
 The dairy conversion has made major changes to the local environment, with iconic tussock lands being ploughed and replaced by pasture, facilitated by new irrigation schemes.
 Large centre pivot irrigators and private canal networks now dominate much of the landscape.
 Recently however, diminishing returns on dairy-based agriculture have led to farmers investigating alternative methods and practices, some now experimenting with biofuel crops.

-Angling
+Recreation and attractions

 There are many rivers and lakes in and near Omarama suitable for recreational fishing.
 The nearby Ahuriri River is a noted fly-fishing river and adjacent Lake Benmore and Lake Ōhau are popular with boaters, as well as fly casters and other anglers.

-Commonly encountered local fish species include salmon, and brown and rainbow trout.
+Commonly encountered fish species include salmon, and brown and rainbow trout.

-Astronomy

-Omarama is home of the annual mid winter star party.
+Benmore Peak Observatory is located approximately 13 km north of Omarama, atop the nearby Benmore Range.
+Omarama has an annual mid-winter star party.
 Local street lighting and other light sources are dimmed or switched off for the duration of the event.

-Benmore Peak Observatory is located approximately 13 km north of Omarama, atop the nearby Benmore Range.

-Gliding

 Due to the strong gliding conditions in the Omarama area, and Mackenzie Basin, it is known as a world-class gliding location, gaining fame among sailplane pilots around the world after hosting the 1995 World Gliding Championships.
 Pilots come to Omarama to experience strong lee wave conditions, ridge soaring and thermal flying.
-It is common for Omarama-based gliders to soar hundreds of kilometers along the Southern Alps each day.
+It is common for Omarama-based gliders to soar hundreds of kilometres along the Southern Alps each day.
 In ideal conditions, it is possible for gliders to reach distances in excess of 2000 km.
 Several national and world gliding records have been achieved from Omarama, and the prevailing conditions have attracted record seekers such as Steve Fossett.

-The Omarama Gliding Club and several commercial gliding organizations are based in the town.
+The Omarama Gliding Club and several commercial gliding organisations are based in the town.

-Snow sports

-There are three skifields within the MacKenzie Basin; Ohau, Round Hill, and Mount Dobson.
+There are three skifields within the MacKenzie Basin; Ōhau, Round Hill, and Mount Dobson.

-Hot tubs

-A local business provides outdoor hot tubs on a private landscaped site, along with saunas and massage.

-Mountain biking

 Omarama is on the route of the Alps to Ocean Cycle Trail, after the trail was constructed following approval in 2010.

-Other attractions

 Omarama is a popular holiday destination amongst those living in surrounding districts and provinces, many owning family holiday residences within the village.
 Tramping is also popular with locals and visitors alike, due to the spectacular and often rugged landscape.
 Due to the spectacular scenery, numerous artists regularly visit the Omarama area, and several are now permanent residents, exhibiting their Omarama and Mackenzie landscapes and other work in local galleries and further afield.